 Photo Credit: Saratoga County Chamber of Commerce

 You can always take kids ages 7 and under to the Children’s Museum at Saratoga for guaranteed fun, or even to the National Museum of Dance (the nation’s only museum dedicated solely to dance), which houses an interactive area for children.
-Satisfy your culture craving further at the Saratoga Performing Arts Center, where you can catch classic music and dance performances—as well as some not-so-classic shows, such as Harry Potter and the Sorcerer’s Stone™ in Concert on August 4, or Star Wars: A New Hope In Concert on August 11.
-Dig into big, beautiful French toast and pancake breakfasts at Sweet Mimi’s Cafe & Bakery, and for dinner head to Comfort Kitchen for artfully plated comfort food.
-Hit the hay downtown at the Embassy Suites by Hilton Saratoga Springs, or for something a little homier, try the eco-friendly and certified Audubon Cooperative Wildlife Refuge or Saratoga Farmstead B&B and its locally sourced breakfast menu.
+Satisfy your culture craving further at Saratoga Performing Arts Center, where you can catch classic music and dance performances.
+Dig into big, beautiful French toast and pancake breakfasts at Sweet Mimi’s Cafe & Bakery, and head to Comfort Kitchen for dinner, where you'll enjoy artfully plated comfort food.
+Hit the hay downtown at the Embassy Suites by Hilton Saratoga Springs, or for something a little homier, try the Saratoga Farmstead B&B and its locally sourced breakfast menu.

 Shelter Island (Long Island)